-- We continue to encourage clients to leverage electronic service options to mitigate impact to potential postal and courier service disruptions.
+- We continue to encourage clients to leverage electronic service options.

-- Implementing additional, more stringent cleaning protocols and services.
+- We are maintaining our pandemic-level cleaning protocols and services.

-- We are continuing to monitor the situation, in particular the information provided by public health agencies.
+- We continue to monitor the situation, in particular the information provided by public health agencies.

 CIBC Mellon is committed to sustaining resilient capabilities designed to maintain or quickly resume operations in the face of business disruptions.
 Our recovery plans support business continuity and delivery of products and services to our clients during the period of any outage or disruption.

-We encourage all our stakeholders to consider their own preparation and risk mitigation efforts.
+We encourage all our stakeholders to consider their own preparation and risk mitigation efforts, even as COVID-19 restrictions ease.
 We will continue to monitor the situation closely and will provide updates as appropriate.
 Please contact your relationship executive if you have additional questions regarding CIBC Mellon’s preparedness efforts.

 Assistant Vice President, Enterprise Security, CIBC Mellon